Character page for the webcomic Ava's Demon. Beware spoilers!

 - Foil: According to Word of God, Maggie was designed to be everything Ava isn't.

 - Foreshadowing: Maggie is confident she'll survive Odin's ship crashing.
-She already knew that pact holders are Nigh Invulnerable.
+She already knows that pact holders have Super Toughness.

 - Glowing Eyes: When Tuls is getting ready to cast his magic.